Digital History

 Searching For Online Information

 Digital history allows you to become a digital explorer of the online world of history.
 Performing a web search on most historical terms will provide you with plenty of information.
 Some online sources are better than others.
-As a history student, you should know how to evaluate sources.
+As a history student, you should know how to critically evaluate sources.
 Who provided the information?
 Is it claimed to be fact, opinion or speculation?
 What is the authority of the source?
 How would they know?
 Are they biased?
 Is the document by whom it purports to be?
 (Forged documents and fake sources still exist, as they always have.)

 Wikipedia requires special mention.
 It is a great way to become introduced to historical topics and see related topics.
 However, you don’t know who wrote it or whether is it true.
 Also, key information might be omitted.
 So while Wikipedia might be your first stop to find out about a historical subject, it certainly should not be your last.
 It is better to have a source whose author is identified and who takes responsibility for the information proffered.